threefoldfoundation/info_sdk/src/6_develop/admin_development/admin_extending.md

 - Script

- Other components can also be included here from the script such as the single `Alert.vue` and the `Delete.vue`.
+ Other components could also be included here from the script such as the single `Alert.vue` and the `Delete.vue`.
  ```javascript
  <script>
  module.exports = {